 Here is a short introduction video that I share with my students at the beginning of each semester.

-When I taught this course the first time we had amazing guest speakers come to my class.
-They covered an immense breadth of musical topics and imparted life lessons to my students most of whom are engineering majors.
-Do check out these blog posts about what the students learnt from these speakers who are well known practitoners in the field.
+In the first semester I’d invited some amazing guest speakers, well known practitioners in the field, to my class.
+They covered an immense breadth of musical topics and imparted many life lessons to my students.
+Do check out these blog posts following their presentations.